PAOK FC: Toumba Stadium and rise of Giorgos Koudas to prominence (1959–1969)

-First years in Greek National League (Alpha Ethniki)
+The first Alpha Ethniki years

-In 1959 the Alpha Ethniki – the precursor of the current Super League – was set up as a national round-robin tournament and the 1959–60 championship was the first nationwide league competition.
+In 1959-60 Alpha Ethniki – the precursor of the current Super League – was set up as a national round-robin tournament and the 1959–60 championship was the first nationwide league competition.
 In the first decade of Greek Alpha Ethniki (1959–1969), PAOK had a top-half finish in every season except from the 10th-place finish in 1961.
 The best outcome came out in 1963 and 1967 with a 4th-place finish.
-Notable players of this period were Leandros Symeonidis, Ioannis Giakoumis, Ignatios Mouratidis, Pavlos Papadopoulos, Anestis Afentoulidis and Giorgos Makris.
+Notable players of this period were Leandros Symeonidis, Giannis Giakoumis, Giannis Nikolaidis, Toulis Mouratidis, Pavlos Papadopoulos, Anestis Afentoulidis and Giorgos Makris.